HypeCheck

 Red Flags to Watch For

-• In vitro cell studies show it can disrupt cell membranes and impair mitochondrial function at relatively low concentrations
+• In vitro cell studies show it can disrupt cell membranes and impair mitochondrial function at low concentrations

 Products Containing Sodium Cetearyl Sulfate